mongodb/atlas-osb/dev/README.md

 ## Releasing

 The release process consists of publishing a new Github release with attached binaries as well as publishing a Docker image to [quay.io](https://quay.io).
 Evergreen can automatically build and publish the artifacts based on a tagged commit.
-To perform a release the [Evergreen CLI](https://github.com/evergreen-ci/evergreen/wiki/Using-the-Command-Line-Tool) needs to be installed.

-1. Add a new annotated tag using `git tag -a vX.X.X`.
-Git will prompt for a message which later will be used for the Github release message.
-2. Push the tag using `git push <remote> vX.X.X`.
-3. Run `evergreen patch -p atlas-service-broker --variants release --tasks all -y -f` and Evergreen will automatically complete the release.
+1. Go to the GitHub actions [page](https://github.com/mongodb/atlas-osb/actions?query=workflow%3A%22Create+GitHub+Release+Package+Manually%22)
+2. Open "Create GitHub Release Package Manually" workflow
+3. Press "Run workflow" and choose parameters.
+For example, our version is `v0.5.0-beta` and we want to update it to `v0.6.1-beta`.
+In that case we should write "-mp" in the "Version key" input field and "beta" in the "Add Postfix".

 ## Adding third-party dependencies